pendragons-code/LISBDIE/README.md

 # News:
   v8 Will aim at including arrays and manipulation of such features.
 This, however, will not be available for options that include copy and pasting.

+  There will be a seperate repo for GUI variants of LISBDIE!

 # bad code: